Mathematics, B.S.

 Curriculum Requirements

-Mathematics majors meet the Core Curriculum requirement of 6 credits in integration seminar and mathematics within the major.
+Mathematics majors meet the Core Curriculum requirement of 3 credits of integration seminar and 3 credits of mathematics within the major.
 The foreign language requirement is met by two years of high school study in the same language or four credits of college foreign language.

 Program Courses